 The Optimum: 3-5 tweets per day, each day, will really help to build a Twitter audience and get that social referral traffic.
 As with Facebook, include evenings and weekends!
 Late night posts have seen great engagement for Forge and Smith.

 The Hack: Never tweet without a hashtag!
 These handy little symbols categorize your content so that people searching can find it.
 Use 1-3 specific, relevant hashtags per tweet to help your tweets find your audience.
-Learn more about how to use hashtags on Twitter.
+Learn more about how to use hashtags on every social media platform.

 LinkedIn is the number one professional social network.
 People don’t use LinkedIn to see photos of kids and cats.
 This is where professionals make connections, including with businesses they discover through the content they share across the network.